accaderi/RAG-chatbot-with-gemini/documents/knowledge_base_en.md

     A: The goal is to give you a private, self-hosted instance of n8n, giving you full control over your automation workflows.
 *   **Q: Why use Docker for this?**
     A: Using Docker makes the installation, setup, and maintenance of n8n much easier and more reliable through containerization.
-*   **Q: Is the setup secure?**
-    A: Yes, the guide emphasizes security by using UFW firewall rules and configuring Nginx with free SSL certificates from Let's Encrypt for encrypted HTTPS connections.
 *   **Q: What are the core technologies for this setup?**
     A: The core technologies are Docker for containerization, Nginx as a reverse proxy, and Certbot for SSL security, all running on a home server.

-© 2024 Accaderi.
-All rights reserved.

 ---